 This section does not cover all vocabulary and grammar possible in the English language, but only what we studied in class up to that point.
 For example, if we’ve been studying passive forms, so I’d expect students to use that, when appropriate for the topic.

-If we’ve been studying about laws and punishment, I’d expect students to use things like jaywalking, shoplifting, life sentence and parole in their answer, if appropriate.
+If we’ve been studying about laws and punishment, I’d expect students to use vocabulary terms like jaywalking, shoplifting, life sentence and parole in their answer, if appropriate.

-I also include other very simple things that students at their level would be expected to have down cold.
+I also include other very simple, basic things that students at their level would be expected to have down cold.
 For example, high-intermediate students should have a very firm grasp on using the simple past and not make mistakes, even though we may not have explicitly studied it.

 Talking around these things will result in a lower score.
 For example, saying something like, “Crossing the street at the wrong place,” instead of just saying the vocabulary word we’ve studied (jaywalking) will result in a deduction.